Changepoint detection for dependent Gaussian sequences: Likelihood ratio test for multivariate normal data

 and

 Observe that $\bsm$ and $\bsn\in {\mathbb R}^n$, while $\Sigma$ and $T$ are positive-definite matrices of dimension $n\times n$.
 In this section, we first develop a large-deviations based likelihood ratio test for distinguishing $g_n(\cdot)$ from $f_n(\cdot)$, and then specialize to a series of relevant special cases.
-Note that the tests in this section test for a \emph{single} alternative hypothesis.
-The results of this section will be used in Section \ref{S4} to develop a procedure to find a change \emph{somewhere} in the sequence.